bharaniganesan/blackjack/README.md

 not implemented.

 ## High level code structure
-The code is structured in four files - dealer.py, player.py, cardDeck.py and blackjack_milestone2_v3.py
+The code is structured in these files - abstractEntity.py, dealer.py, player.py, cardDeck.py and blackjack_milestone2_v3.py

 ### abstractEntity.py
 Abstract entity class that provides the attributes and methods common to the Dealer and the Player.